-Loan to value (LTV) ratios are a snippet of information lenders evaluate to help determine their lending risk.
-The LTV refers to loan amounts versus the value of whatever form of collateral you have to offer.
+Loan-to-value (LTV) ratios are a snippet of information lenders evaluate to help determine their lending risk.
+The LTV refers to loan amounts versus the value of whatever collateral you offer.

-In essence, loan to value ratios ensure the ability of the borrower to pay back the loan.
+In essence, loan-to-value ratios ensure the borrower can repay the loan.
 High LTVs are undesirable, but anything under 80% is typically seen as a favorable LTV.

-Acquiring a Small Business Loan Through the SBA
+How to Acquire a Small Business Loan Through the SBA?

-First, let’s get one fact straight: acquiring SBA loans is not for the fainthearted borrower.
+First, let's clarify: acquiring SBA loans is not for the fainthearted borrower.
 These types of loans and financing options call for excellent personal credit history, fantastic business credit, time-consuming applications, a business plan, and collateral to obtain a business loan through an SBA-approved lender.